 - Life Cover

 - Accidental Death Cover

 - Kids Cover

 - Total and Permanent Disablement Cover

 - Trauma Recovery Cover

 - Cancer Cover

-We will normally pay claims for the following cover types in advance to you:
+We will normally pay claims for the following cover types monthly in advance to you:

 - Income Protection Cover

 - Workability Cover

-- Mortgage and Living Cover
+- Mortgage and Rent Cover (except when the disablement is partial.
+Then payments will be made in arrears.)